University Park 2025 Fall

 - General includes: Wi-Fi service, carpeting or vinyl plank/laminate flooring, window coverings (curtains or roller shades), and heating/central air conditioning.

-- Laundry: washer and dryer unit provided in White Course apartments only.
-Nittany Apartments have a laundry facility available in Nittany Community Center
+- Laundry: washer and dryer unit provided in White Course Apartments only.
+Nittany Apartments has a laundry facility available in Nittany Community Center

 ^Please visit your residence hall building page or the Room Decoration Guidelines in the Terms, Conditions, and Regulations to learn more about what product to use to hang items in your room